glenbraun/FsDecider/README.md

 The FlowSharp decider builder uses F# computation expressions to capture the sequence of steps which define the logic of a workflow.
 FlowSharp deciders look like a single unit of code but they are executed over a sequence of independent decision loops, perhaps spread across many machines.
 Each loop iteration is picked up from where the last left off by searching the workflow history provided by SWF.

 ## Expose the AWS .NET SDK
-The FlowSharp uses the classes of the AWS .NET SDK for SimpleWorkflow.
+The FlowSharp library uses the classes of the AWS .NET SDK for SimpleWorkflow wherever possible rather than creating new types.

 # Features
 * Schedule and wait for activity tasks.
 Provides full for support for input, timeouts, task lists, and task priority and all activity task results of completed, canceled, failed, and timed out.
 Activity tasks can be executed in series and in parallel and supports logic to wait for some or all of them to complete.
 Cancel activity tasks with a request to cancel.
 * Start child workflows and wait for them to complete.
 Full support for SWF features of child policy, timeouts, input, task lists, and task priority.
 Child workflows can return as completed, canceled, failed, timed out, or terminated.
 Child workflows can be canceled with a request to cancel.
 Execute multiple child workflows in series or parallel and wait for some or all of them to complete.